Groupoid exactness and the weak containment problem: Preliminaries: definitions and examples

-\begin{rem}We warn the reader that our definition of $\cG$-space is different from the usual definition found in the literature where it is required that $p$ is an open map.
-We do not assume this property because the momentum of the action of a locally compact groupoid on its Stone-\v Cech fibrewise compactification is not always open (see Example \ref{ex:not open}).
-Moreover, it is a fact that, even if $p$ is not open, the semi-direct product groupoid has an open range (see Proposition \ref{prop:open}). \end{rem}
+\begin{rem} We warn the reader that our definition of $\cG$-space is different from the definition sometimes found in the literature where it is required that $p$ is an open map.
+We do not assume this property because the moment map of the action of a locally compact groupoid on its Stone-\v Cech fibrewise compactification is not always open (see remarks \ref{rem:notopen}, \ref{rem:compG}).
+Moreover, it is a fact that, even if $p$ is not open, the corresponding semi-direct product groupoid defined later has an open range (see Lemma \ref{lem:open}).